KauzClay/docs-tap/cloud-native-runtimes/how-to-guides/cors-policy.hbs.md

-# Configure CORS policy for Cloud Native Runtimes
+# Configure a CORS policy for Cloud Native Runtimes

 This topic tells you how to establish a cross-origin resource sharing (CORS) policy for Contour HTTPProxy to enable cross-domain requests from trusted sources.